$G_2'$-Slodowy Slices I: Geometric Structures: (G2',Ein23) -Geometric Structures

 \section{\texorpdfstring{$(\Gtwosplit, \Ein^{2,3})$}{(G2',Ein23)}-Geometric Structures}

 In this section, we consider the representations $\rho:\pi_1S\rightarrow \Gtwosplit$ associated to the $\beta$-cyclic Higgs bundles defined in Definition \ref{Defn:G2Cyclic} via the non-abelian Hodge correspondence, including, but not limited to, the $\Gtwosplit$-Hitchin case; see Remark \ref{Remk:BetaSpecialCases}.
-When $\rho$ is Hitchin, it is $\beta$-Anosov and the fiber of the Tits metric thickening domain $\Omega \subset \Ein^{2,3}$ is $\Ein^{2,1}$ by \cite{DE25a}.
-Motivated by this result, for each representation $\rho$ associated to a $\beta$-cyclic bundle, we build a 5-manifold $M=M_{\rho}$ that is an $\Ein^{2,1}$-fiber bundle $M \rightarrow S$ with a fibered $(\Gtwosplit, \Ein^{2,3})$-structure whose holonomy descends to $\pi_1S$ as $\rho$.
-For $\rho$ Hitchin, we then show the resulting geometric structures agree with those defined by \cite{GW12, KLP18} domains of discontinuity.
+When $\rho$ is Hitchin, it is $\beta$-Anosov and the fiber of the Tits metric thickening domain $\Omega \subset \Ein^{2,3}$ is $\Ein^{2,1}$ by \cite{DE26}.
+Motivated by this result, for each representation $\rho$ associated to a $\beta$-cyclic bundle, we build a 5-manifold $M$ that is an $\Ein^{2,1}$-fiber bundle $M \rightarrow S$ with a fibered $(\Gtwosplit, \Ein^{2,3})$-structure whose holonomy descends to $\pi_1S$ as $\rho$.
+When the representation $\rho$ is Hitchin, we then show the resulting geometric structures agree with those defined by domains of discontinuity in \cite{GW12, KLP18}.